anyuzx/Prongs/src/contents/posts/2017-02-18-automated-ipython.md

 ---
-title: "How to Access iPython Notebook On A Remote Server ?"
+title: "How to Access IPython Notebook on a remote server ?"
 date: 2017-02-18
 excerpt: "Ever wondering how to run a ipython notebook on a remote machine?
 Here is how to do it in a simple way.
 My research work involves a lot of using of IPython Notebook.
 I usually do it on an office MAC.
 However I also very often need to access it from home.
 After a brief searching, I found these three wonderful articles on this topic"
 categories: